Andrew M. Gleason: Biography

 and to mathematics: in particular, promoting the Harvard Calculus Reform Project and working with the Massachusetts Board of Education.

-He died in 2008 from complications following surgery.
+He died on October 17, 2008 from complications following surgery.

 Teaching and education reform

 Gleason said he "always enjoyed helping other people with math"—a colleague said he "regarded teaching mathematics—like doing mathematics—as both important and also genuinely fun."